flatpak/flatpak-docs/docs/introduction.rst

 Other benefits for developers include:

 - **Forward-compatibility**: the same Flatpak application can run on different versions of a distribution, including unreleased versions, without needing any changes.
-- **Bundling**: this allows application developers to ship almost any dependency or library as part of their applications, giving them complete control over their application.
+- **Bundling**: this allows application developers to ship almost any dependency or library as part of their applications, giving them complete control over their applications.
 - **Consistent application environments**: Flatpak provides a consistent and identical application runtime environment across devices and distributions.
 This makes bug identification and testing easier.
 - **Branches**: this allows application developers to distribute multiple branches of an applications (e.g. ``stable``, ``beta``, etc.) while retaining the same name.
 - **Maintained platforms**: Flatpak runtimes contains a collection of common dependencies for the applications to use, easing application development and maintenance.